 Step 6: Review client progress.

-Every week or two, clients are asked to report markers of progress such as body weight and photos.
-Through your ProCoach dashboard you will be able to review client progress.
-You can easily track all of your clients at a glance, and deep dive into each client’s individual progress as you wish.
+Every week or two, clients/patients are asked to report markers of progress such as body weight and photos.
+Through your ProCoach dashboard you will be able to review progress.
+You can easily track everyone at a glance, and deep dive into each individual’s progress as you wish.

 Step 7: Check in and provide feedback.